The Configuration Performance Metrics Dialogs

 The Most Important Error Metrics

-MLP target error, dB RMS Edit Control
+The MLP target error, dB Edit Control

 This error is a measure of how much the MLP response deviates from the target.
 If the MLP response perfectly matched the target, this error would be zero.
 A plot of the difference between the MLP response curve and the target curve is computed, and the RMS value of this difference is computed over frequency to yield this error value.
 Specifics of its computation are described in the Calculating the error of the MLP from the target section of the error calculation details page.